erv718/crowdstrike-outage-response/README.md

 Select the USB from the boot menu.
 The script runs automatically, deletes the bad file, and reboots the workstation.
 About 5 minutes per workstation.
-A log is written to C:\Temp\FileDeletionLog.txt on every machine.
+A log is written to C:\Temp\FileDeletionLog.txt on every workstation.

 ## Blog Post